Naturalism in Legal Philosophy

 Many naturalists go beyond methodological naturalism, however, and embrace a substantive doctrine.
 S-naturalism in philosophy is either the (ontological) view that the only things that exist are natural or physical things; or the (semantic) view that a suitable philosophical analysis of any concept must show it to be amenable to empirical inquiry.
 In the ontological sense, S-naturalism is often taken to entail physicalism, the doctrine that only those properties picked out by the laws of the physical sciences are real.
 In the semantic sense, S-naturalism is just the view that predicates must be analyzable in terms that admit of empirical inquiry: so, e.g., a semantic S-naturalist might claim that “morally good” can be analyzed in terms of characteristics like “maximizing human well-being” that admit of empirical inquiry by psychology and physiology (assuming that well-being is a complex psycho-physical state).

 Many philosophers are drawn to some type of S-naturalism in virtue of their M-naturalism: being a philosophical naturalist in the methodological sense sometimes leads a philosopher to think that the best philosophical account of some concept or domain will be in terms that are substantively naturalistic.
-(So, e.g., while both Gibbard (1990) and Railton (1986) are M-naturalists—in the sense that both seek to locate morality in a world-view circumscribed by the results of evolutionary biology—only Railton is an S-naturalist since only he thinks that the account of morality that makes it square best with the results of evolutionary biology is one which interprets moral properties as being reducible to “natural” properties amenable to inquiry in the sciences.)
 It is important to notice that a commitment to Methodological Naturalism does not entail any substantive conclusions, however: methodologically, it is an open question whether the best philosophical account of morality or mentality or law must be in substantively naturalistic terms.

 The varieties of philosophical naturalism map on to a variety of naturalistic approaches in legal philosophy.
-The most radical version of M-naturalism, Replacement Naturalism, is articulated and defended in Leiter (2001b, 2001c) and, arguably, in the American Legal Realists (Llewellyn 1930; Moore and Callahan 1943; Leiter 1997) (for pertinent doubts about the radical program, however, see [Farrell 2006] and [Leiter 2007: 192]).
-The less radical form of M-naturalism, Normative Naturalism, is exemplified in epistemology by Goldman (1978, 1986), as noted, but its implications for jurisprudence and law have, to date, only been partly developed (Allen & Leiter 2001; Goldman 1999; Leiter 1998, 2001d; Talbott & Goldman 1998).
-One form of S-naturalism was associated by H.L.A.
-Hart with Scandinavian Realism of mid-century (Hägerström 1953, Ross 1958), and while the Scandinavians were undoubtedly normative anti-realists, recent work raises some doubts about Hart's interpretation of their S-Naturalism (see Pattaro 2005, Spaak 2009, Leiter 2013).
+The most radical version of M-naturalism, Replacement Naturalism, is articulated and defended in Leiter (2001b, 2001c) and, arguably, in the American Legal Realists (Llewellyn 1930; Moore and Callahan 1943; Leiter 1997) (for pertinent doubts about the radical program, however, see [Farrell 2006] and [Leiter 2007, p.
+192]).
+The less radical form of M-naturalism, Normative Naturalism, is exemplified in epistemology by Goldman (1978, 1986), as noted, but its implications for jurisprudence and law have, to date, only been partly developed (Allen & Leiter 2001; Goldman 1999; Leiter 1998, 2001c; Talbott & Goldman 1998).
+S-naturalism features most prominently in the writings of the Scandinavian Legal Realists.
+S-naturalism also can (and intermittently has) played a role in motivating Legal Positivism in the Anglo-American legal-philosophical tradition.
 More recently, S-naturalism without normative skepticism has been defended by contemporary moral realists and natural law theorists like Brink (1988, 1989, 2001) and Moore (1985, 1992b).

 Replacement Naturalism holds that conceptual and justificatory theories—the traditional fare of philosophy—are to be replaced by empirical and descriptive theories.
 There are two kinds of argumentative routes to Replacement Naturalism, both due to Quine: the first arises from doubts about the analytic-synthetic distinction (Quine 1951); the second from doubts about foundationalism (Quine 1969).
 Here we consider the former.